BPC-157 & Pentadeca Arginate (PDA)

 Post-surgical recovery

 BPC-157 supports faster tissue repair after surgery by restoring angiogenesis and reducing inflammation.
-Phase II trials in post-operative recovery show consistent safety signals and accelerated healing.
+Preclinical models and emerging clinical experience suggest accelerated post-surgical healing, though controlled human trial data remain limited.

 Neuroprotection